Every Elementary Higher Topos has a Natural Number Object: Constructing Peano Natural Number Objects

 \section{Constructing Peano Natural Number Objects}

-The goal of the this sections is to prove that every $(\infty,1)$-category $\E$ satisfying the conditions of Subsection \ref{Subsec Notation} has a Peano and Freyd natural number object.
-We use our analysis of $\Omega S^1_\E$ to construct a natural number object $(\mathbb{N}_\E,o,s)$ in $\tau_0 \E$ (Theorem \ref{The Zero Trunc E NNO}).
-We will do so using two arguments, an implicit construction and an explicit one.
-Then we finish this section by showing that our natural number object in $\tau_0 \E$ gives us a Peano natural number object (Definition \ref{Def Peano NNO}) in $\E$ (Lemma \ref{Lemma EHT Peano NNO}) and a Freyd natural number object (Definition \ref{Def Freyd NNO}) in $\E$ (Proposition \ref{Prop EHT Freyd NNO}).
-In the next section, we will then show that this object $(\mathbb{N}_\E,o,s)$ is also a Lawvere natural number object (Definition \ref{Def NNO Lawvere}) in $\E$.
+The goal of the this sections is to prove that every $(\infty,1)$-category $\E$ satisfying the conditions of \cref{Subsec Notation} has a Peano and Freyd natural number object.
+We use our analysis of $\Omega S^1_\E$ to give two constructions of natural number object $(\mathbb{N}_\E,o,s)$ in $\tau_0 \E$, a non-canonical one (\cref{prop:noncanonical nno}) and a canonical one (\cref{prop:canonical NNO}).
+Then we finish this section by showing that our natural number object in $\tau_0 \E$ gives us a Peano natural number object (\cref{Def Peano NNO}) in $\E$ (\cref{Lemma EHT Peano NNO}) and a Freyd natural number object (\cref{Def Freyd NNO}) in $\E$ (\cref{Prop EHT Freyd NNO}).
+In the next section, we will then show that this object $(\mathbb{N}_\E,o,s)$ is also a Lawvere natural number object (\cref{Def NNO Lawvere}) in $\E$.

-However, before doing any of that let us review the various definitions of a natural number object.